The NaPA research

 *English subtitles available

-About the ZBM
+About the LIB

 ZBM Förderer

-Tasks of the ZBM in the project
+Tasks of the LIB in the project

 Blühstreifen in Sachsen

-Perennial flowering strip on a barley field in Saxony
+perennial flowering strip on a barley field in Saxony

 Year-round insect monitoring